transcom/mymove/docs/adr/0061-use-opentelemetry-for-distributed-tracing.md

 * works across multiple applications, programming languages, and transports
 * improve time to market
 * facilitates excellent cross-team communication and cooperation

+Here are several example scenarios or questions that distributed tracing can help answer.

+* As a new engineer on the team, I want to understand how many separate systems are involved when a certain user type logs in and the first page is rendered.
+* As an operations engineer, I want to know how many SQL queries are executed for a given endpoint or interaction.
+* As a product manager, I want to know if a new feature is being used by a certain cohort of users on a regular basis.
+* As an engineer, I want to prove that an optimization I wrote is effective in a production environment.
+* As a load tester, after I have shown that a problem exists, I want to understand how the system is interacting so I can debug and fix the issue.

+### ADR Goals and Anti-goals

+* Goal: Choose which set of libraries to use at callsites (across programming languages) within the MilMove codebase, which will be used to generate distributed tracing data
+* Anti-goal: Committing to a specific "backend", i.e. platform or service for gathering, exploring, and displaying trace information
+  * Sub-goal: Leaving open as many options as possible for the backend

 ## Considered Alternatives